Columnist Critical of Tim Hudak's Policies

 Deadline Nears for Student Bursary Program

 The Pipe Line Contractors Association of Canada (PLCAC) has a new student bursary program.
 The program provides financial assistance to sons or daughters of parents who derive their principal income from pipeline construction.
-To qualify, the parent or guardian of the applicant must be employed by or have a history of employment with a company […]
+To qualify, the parent or guardian of the applicant must be employed by or have a history of employment with a company that is a member of the PLCAC.
+The applicant must be enrolled full-time in a program leading to a diploma or degree in any field at a recognized Canadian college or university.
+Applications received from […]

 The Pipe Line Contractors Association of Canada (PLCAC) has a new student bursary program.